odoo/documentation/content/applications/marketing/sms_marketing/pricing/pricing_and_faq.rst

 #. **Do I have a history of the sent SMSs?**

-   Yes, the SMS is logged as a note under the chatter of the corresponding record, and a complete history of the SMSs sent is available on :doc:`Developer mode </applications/general/developer_mode/activate>` under :menuselection:`Technical --> SMS`.
+   Yes, the SMS is logged as a note under the chatter of the corresponding record, and a complete history of the SMSs sent is available on :ref:`developer mode <developer-mode>` under :menuselection:`Technical --> SMS`.